Amy: Yes it's... great. A great miracle.

-Sometimes MPreg is explained by the action taking place in the future, the pregnancy being of an explicitly supernatural nature, or the protagonists being aliens (especially if they are hermaphrodites).
+Sometimes MPreg is explained by the action taking place in the future, the pregnancy being of an explicitly supernatural nature, or the man being an alien (especially if the aliens are hermaphrodites) or transgender.
 Or if it's otherwise in canon.
 Regardless of how it comes about, though, fanfic with this often turns into Kidfic.

 The trope name comes from the fact that male seahorses have an egg pouch.
-In it, they receive and fertilize the eggs of their mates, and carry them to term.
-Not quite the same as a mammalian pregnancy (or the few fish and reptiles that birth live young), but it certainly appears as such to human eyes, especially when the young leave the pouch.
+In it, they receive and fertilize the egg cells of their mates, and carry them to term.
+Not quite the same as a mammalian pregnancy (or the few fish and reptiles that birth live young), but it certainly appears as such to human eyes, especially when the young leave the pouch.note

 This is theoretically possible in real life.
 A scientist was able to implant an embryo in the abdominal wall of a male baboon, and others report that it is indeed possible to get a man pregnant if the embryo is planted at the proper spot, but only if the man is pumped full of pregnancy hormones.
 The embryo can create its own placenta.note Unfortunately, the abdominal wall is not designed to detach from the placenta, resulting in massive bloody injury.
 There's also no obvious route of exit, and the baby would have to be removed via c-section.
 Male volunteers, not wanting to risk their lives on such a venture, have not been forthcoming.

-Fictional examples may involve Bizarre Alien Biology and Bizarre Sexual Dimorphism.
+Fictional examples may involve Bizarre Alien Biology, Bizarre Alien Sexes, Bizarre Alien Reproduction, and Bizarre Sexual Dimorphism.
 If the other parent is also male, you've got Homosexual Reproduction.
 Can be Body Horror for men.
 See also Chest Burster and Ass Shove for the potential non-C-section routes of exit.
 If the setting permits, male-male reproduction is best achieved with a Uterine Replicator.

 - A Dairy Queen ad ran in 2008 depicting a young couple enjoying their ice cream and fantasizing about the future.
 The man imagines that he is blessed with a son.
 The women imagines she is the one holding the video camera while the man gives birth, screaming at her "you did this to me!"